Joseph Barnard Davis

-Joseph Barnard Davis (1801 – 19 May 1881) was an English medical doctor now remembered as a collector and craniologist.
+Joseph Barnard Davis (13 June 1801 – 19 May 1881) was an English medical doctor now remembered as a collector and craniologist.

-Life
+Early life

+Joseph was born on 13 June 1801 in York, England.
+He was educated at a private school in the town before being contracted to John Wilson of York as an apprentice for five years on 17 July 1816.
+The apprentice, which was later reduced to three years, intended to teach Joseph the occupation of surgery and apothecary.

-In the summer of 1820, while still a student, he went as a surgeon in a whaling ship to the Arctic seas.
-Obtaining the Apothecaries' Hall qualification in 1823, it was not till twenty years later that he became a member of the College of Surgeons.
-In 1862 he graduated M.D. at the University of St Andrews.
-He early settled at Albion Street Shelton, Staffordshire (now Hanley), and was a medical practitioner till his death on 19 May 1881.
+In the summer of 1820, while still a student, Davis went as a surgeon in a whaling ship to the Arctic seas.
+He obtained the Apothecaries' Hall qualification in 1823, became a member of the Society of Apothecaries, and then, a fellow of the Society of Apothecaries in 1854.
+Davis was appointed the medical officer for Stoke-on-Trent district in 1823.
+Joshua Brookes was his anatomy teacher who was known to acquire corpses from body snatchers.
+During Joseph's study later, he purchased some of the human remains from Brooke's collection after it was sold to phrenologist James De Ville.
+In 1843 Davis qualified as a member of the Royal College of Surgeons of England.
+On 10 May 1862, Davis received his medical doctorate by examination from the University of St Andrews, Scotland.

+Joseph early settled at Albion Street Shelton, Staffordshire (now Hanley), and was a medical practitioner till his death on 19 May 1881.
 He was elected a Fellow of the Royal Society in 1868.

-He was active in local life and was an important member of the Athenaeum, Stoke-upon-Trent.
+He was active in local life and was an important member of the Athenaeum, Stoke-on-Trent.
 As such he played a part in establishing the first Museum of the Natural History, Pottery and Antiquities.